SilentCicero/wafr/docs/developer-guide.md

 ## Module Usage

 Using the `wafr` module is as simple as requiring wafr and then handling the `options` and `callback` inputs.
+The `wafr` module is self-contained and doesn't use or interact with `fs` or `path` at all.

 ```js
 const wafr = require('wafr');